-- K-7 - Vendor: Dennis Uniform/Flynn O'Hara
+- K-5 - Vendor: Dennis Uniform/Flynn O'Hara

 Pants/Shorts must have belt loops and a solid black, brown, or navy belt (at least 3/4" wide) must be worn.
 (Kindergarten is exempt from the requirement for belt loops and a belt due to toileting purposes.)
 No fabric or woven belts are permitted.
-No jeans, Dickies, cargo pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
+No jeans (including navy-colored denim), Dickies, cargo pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.

 Pants/Shorts should not be excessively tight or loose fitting.
 Pants/Shorts should be worn at the waist and no undergarments may be visible.
 Pants must reach to the shoe but should not drag on the ground.
 Shorts should go to just above the knee but not below.

-K-7 Grooming for Boys
+K-5 Grooming for Boys

-Boys hair should be neatly combed or styled.
+Boys' hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
 Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
 Accommodations for religious reasons are permitted.

-Boys in grades K-6 may wear a watch as long as it does not become a distraction; no other jewelry is permitted for boys in grades K-6.
-7th grade boys may wear one simple ring, one watch, and one small, simple necklace.
-Necklaces must be a simple, fine-gauged, 16 to 20 inch silver or gold chain, with or without a pendant.
+Boys in grades K-5 may wear a watch as long as it does not become a distraction;.
 Smart watches (or any WiFi or Bluetooth enabled device-e.g., Fit Bit) are not permitted for any student.